If you are interested in my mindfulness group practice or private mentoring, get in touch.

 Tip 1.
 Releasing negative emotions: Deep relaxation is possible for everyone.
 Become aware of any uncomfortable feelings in your body.
 Sit calmly with them in a state of acceptance as you allow them to release.
 All emotions that feel uncomfortable are caused by disruptions in your energy system that you have the power to release.
 If you just sit still with an intention to allow the emotion to pass… it will.

 Tip 2.
-Allow yourself to focus on your breath and just notice yourself noticing inhaling and exhaling.
+Yoga Breath: Take Three conscious breaths.
+Allow yourself to focus on your breath and just notice inhaling and exhaling through the nose.
 Inhale…pause and exhale.
-For the first three breaths allow yourself to breathe all the way out.
-The breath out will lengthen as you release and relax more deeply.
+For the first three breaths, push your breath all the way out.
+The breath out stimulates your parasympathetic nervous system to rest and relax.

 Tip 3.
-After three conscious breaths, simply allow your breath to find its own natural rhythm.
-You can become aware of the breath leaving the tip of your nose.
-To help you to relax your mind a little quicker, direct your focus back into the centre of your brain as if looking out through that space between your eyebrows.
+Taoist Meditation Technique: This is a fun Taoist technique that I personally use a lot.
+Direct your focus back into the centre of your brain as if looking out through that space between your eyebrows.
+Imagine you are a little Buddha sitting crossed-legged on a bed of cushions in the centre of your brain behind your eyebrows.
 This stimulates the pineal gland, responsible for higher states of conscious.
 If thoughts intrude, repeat a mantra such as ‘release and let go’.

-The body can only take so much tension and stress before the ‘stress response’ causes a physical reaction.
-There are now hundreds of scientifically documented benefits, too numerous to mention here, that recommend meditation, hypnosis and deep relaxation to rebuild and maintain vibrant health and wellbeing.
+The body can only take so much tension and stress before the body gives you a warning.
+There are now hundreds of scientifically documented benefits, too numerous to mention here, that recommend meditation to support and maintain vibrant health and wellbeing.